Skip to Content

 Seattle, Washington

 The design for the new workplace of Sid Lee (formerly Hornall Anderson) embraces a raw grittiness suitable to this branding firm’s creative work and culture.
-Finding their staff fragmented and opportunities for creative cross-pollination minimal in their former office, the agency desired a new workspace that better supported their collective working style and firm identity.
-Balancing an elemental, unfinished materiality with a more refined expression, the workplace reflects the fluid creativity that the firm brings to their brand experience design.
+Balancing an elemental, unfinished materiality with a more refined expression, the workplace reflects the fluid creativity and collective working style that the firm brings to their brand experience design.

 The central space is surrounded by small-group meeting spaces and a pivot wall with inset digital monitors that can animate the space during events.
 This understated “lobby” is the heart of the office, drawing focus to a long community table that serves multiple functions.
 The kinetic table lifts to the ceiling to become a central lighting fixture, opening the space for larger gatherings and acting as a metaphor for the firm’s commitment to transformation and dynamic experimentation.